-Starting April 1, 2019, kitty litter (and the clumps) will be allowed to go in your organics “green” cart for processing.
+Kitty litter (clumps and all) is now allowed in your organics “green” cart for processing.
 This option is just that, an option.
 Note: dog feces will not be accepted in carts, this still goes in the regular garbage.

 The reason for launching this option for East Hants was based on two specific factors:

 - Public interest

 East Hants is joining other municipalities that have added kitty litter to their organics processing including; Cumberland County, Colchester County (including Truro and Stewiacke), Pictou County (including the towns), and several throughout the Annapolis Valley.
 Some of these municipalities implemented programs as far back as a decade.

 Best Practices for Kitty Litter & Green Carts

 Most kitty litter is designed to clump, which is great when you are doing your daily scooping.
 But when you add this product to a green cart … that is stored outside … in the rain and snow, you could create a clumping nightmare!

 The best way to move that litter from inside the house to your cart is with PAPER.
 Use paper bags or boxboard (like cracker or cereal boxes) to place your litter and then put that right in the cart.
 This keeps the product nice and secure together.
 If you are worried about smell from your cart (with adding kitty litter or not), paper is a great way to manage that concern.

 Reminder: No ‘plastic-looking’ biodegradable or compostable bags are accepted in our system.